core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The impact of such an attack depends especially on the REST method of the request, i.e. the Inner CoAP Code of the OSCORE request message.
 In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
 On the other hand, non safe methods such as PUT, POST and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

 A client can instead use the pairwise mode as defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.
 A client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast, instead of using the group mode.
-For an example where this is not fulfilled, see Section 7.2.1 in {{I-D.ietf-core-observe-multicast-notifications}}.
+For an example where this is not fulfilled, see {{Sections 7.2.1 and 7.2.4 of I-D.ietf-core-observe-multicast-notifications}}.

-With particular reference to block-wise transfers {{RFC7959}}, Section 3.7 of {{I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.
+With particular reference to block-wise transfers {{RFC7959}}, {{Section 3.8 of I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.

 Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} that has to be sent over unicast, as a challenge-response method for servers to achieve synchronization of clients' Sender Sequence Number.

 ## End-to-end Protection {#ssec-e2e-protection}

-The same considerations from Section 12.1 of {{RFC8613}} hold for Group OSCORE.
+The same considerations from {{Section 12.1 of RFC8613}} hold for Group OSCORE.

 Additionally, (D)TLS and Group OSCORE can be combined for protecting message exchanges occurring over unicast.
 However, it is not possible to combine (D)TLS and Group OSCORE for protecting message exchanges where messages are (also) sent over multicast.

 ## Master Secret {#ssec-master-secret}

 Group OSCORE derives the Security Context using the same construction as OSCORE, and by using the Group Identifier of a group as the related ID Context.
-Hence, the same required properties of the Security Context parameters discussed in Section 3.3 of {{RFC8613}} hold for this document.
+Hence, the same required properties of the Security Context parameters discussed in {{Section 3.3 of RFC8613}} hold for this document.

 With particular reference to the OSCORE Master Secret, it has to be kept secret among the members of the respective OSCORE group and the Group Manager responsible for that group.
 Also, the Master Secret must have a good amount of randomness, and the Group Manager can generate it offline using a good random number generator.
 This includes the case where the Group Manager rekeys the group by generating and distributing a new Master Secret.
 Randomness requirements for security are described in {{RFC4086}}.